 Companies such as JR East have specified tap time of 200 ms but Suica is actually faster and this allows real life speed tolerances: some passengers tap faster than others due to walking pace, the higher speed tolerances are only possible with the 100 ms tap time of FeliCa.
 A comparison example of large crowds at gates in Malaysia and Japan below:

 But as seen here, transit cards in Japan such as Suica, PASMO and ICOCA are supported for ultra hight speed and precise account verification and fare processing.
 Transit cards use offline Stored Fare (SF) which includes the amount of funds stored in the card’s IC smart chip data storage, NOT backend on a server like a bank card, and stored commuter passes.
-Here are walk flow comparisons for Tokyo and London, and MTA OMNY Open Loop performance:
+Here is MTA OMNY Open Loop performance:

-One hopes the NFC Forum works to increase NFC speeds and global specifications to “improve the overall user experience for NFC users.”
-Improving the NFC user experience is what it is all about.
-With the addition of Ultra Wideband to Mobile FeliCa and Mobile MIFARE now is the time for the NFC Forum partners to revisit the global NFC ISO 14443 and ISO 18092 specifications.
+One hopes the NFC Forum works to increase NFC speeds and global specifications to “improve the overall user experience for NFC users,” because all NFC flavors are capable of delivering FeliCa-like speed, in theory but the truth is in the tap.
+Improving the NFC user experience is what it is all about and what the NFC Forum can do.
+With the addition of Ultra Wideband to Mobile FeliCa and Mobile MIFARE it is time for the NFC Forum partners to revisit the global NFC ISO 14443 and ISO 18092 specifications.